cryptonon/Flix/README.md

 - [X] User sees an error message when there's a networking error.
 - [X] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

+The following **optional** features are implemented:

+- [X] User can tap a poster in the collection view to see a detail screen of that movie
+- [X] User can search for a movie.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):